jaxxstorm/puppet-facter_tags/README.md

   * You want an external build tool to tag virtual machines/container/hosts
   * You want to extend facter beyond what it does with key value pairs, and want a facter value with a output of `tags`
   * You are already used to the the concept of tagging in AWS, and want the same ability to use tags in physical infrastructure
-  * You have a deployment tool which you want to use to tag infrastructure, and you want those tags to be available in facter
+  * You have a deployment tool, or multiple deployment tools, which you want to use to tag infrastructure, and you want those tags to be available in facter

 ## Usage